alexakreizinger/ps2hackswiki/docs/software/add-artwork-to-opl.md

       ![opl_008](../assets/opl_008.png){ width="500" }
     </figure>

-# Add artwork to HDD
+## Add artwork to HDD

 ## Option 1: Directly to HDD

-Artwork can be loaded directly onto the HDD
+Artwork can be loaded directly onto the HDD by mounting the OPL partition with HDL Batch Installer.

-!!! note "Test compatibility"
+!!! note "Compatibility varies"

     This method is faster and more direct but opening PS2 HDD partitions does not work on all computers.
 Additionally, even if a hard drive can be mounted, some files may encounter errors with copying and require using the USB thumb drive method.

-## Requirements
+### Requirements

-* A Windows PC (see below note)
+* A Windows PC
 * HDL Batch Installer

-## Instructions
+### Instructions

 1. Open **HDL Batch Installer**.